dotkernel/development/ansible/README.md

 ## Prerequisites
-If you plan to develop on Windows, make sure to install [WSL2](wsl/README.md) before proceeding to the next step.
+If you plan to develop on Windows, make sure to install [WSL2](/wsl/README.md) before proceeding to the next step.

+## Terminology
+* `username` - your non-root username created at the distro installation.
+* `distro` - the Linux distribution you are working on.

 **Note**:
-Make sure that Apache/MySQL are not running on your Windows machine (via XAMPP or any other tool) or in a different distro, else the installation will fail.
+Make sure that Apache/MySQL are not running on your Windows machine (via XAMPP or any other tool) or in a different distro, else the installation will fail (because port is already in use).

 ## Setup
-Using Windows Terminal, log into your distro with the (non-root) system user created at installation.
+Using Windows Terminal, log into the distro with your username.

 Update/Upgrade Linux distro packages using the below command: